rwirdemann/datafrog/README.md

 # DataFrog (dfg)

-A simple command line tool to record and verify statement logged by external systems, e.g. databases.
+A simple API to record and verify statement logged by external systems, e.g. databases.

 The current version was tested with MySQL on MacOS.